pabloinsente/sf_for_beh_ss/README.md

 python3 -m venv venv
 ```

-**Note**: if you're not sure where in your file system is your terminal, type to see the path:
+**Note**: if you're not sure where in your file system is your terminal, type this to see the path:

 ```terminal
 pwd